arijitsaha2002/Faast-A-FaaS-Framework/README.md

 ### Metrics
 1) **Latency and Throughput**
-    - We measure the latency and throughput of the FaaS service using *wrk* tool.
+    - We measure the latency and throughput of the FaaS service using python script.
     - We perform the analysis for different cluster configurations and compare the results.
     - The following image shows the latency and throughput comparison for different cluster configurations:
     ![](latency_throughput.png)